mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

-# Georeferencing with QGIS and AllMaps.org
+# 02 - PICK ONE TO TURN IN - Georeferencing with QGIS and AllMaps.org

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.

+> **Pick one note:** For Week 02, complete **one** of the two `PICK_ONE_TO_TURN_IN` labs, based on your interests.
+Choose this lab if historical maps, archival materials, and georeferencing are more relevant to the kind of work you want to do.

 > **Turn-in for grading:** This lab includes material that must be turned in for grading.
 Complete the required deliverables and submit them as instructed by the course.